prestsoftware/prest/docs/src/simulations/index.rst

 Simulations & Estimation Power
 ==============================

-Prest offers two ways in which the user can obtain information about the distribution of various variables of interest (axiom violations; model distance scores) when a large number of artificial subjects are assumed to make **uniform-random choices** from menus that are derived from a finite set of general alternatives.
-These distributions can then be used to determine whose *actual subjects'* choice behavior is indistinguishable from random behavior for a given level of statistical significance.
+Prest |version| offers two ways in which the user can obtain information about the distribution of various variables of interest (axiom violations; model distance scores) when a large number of artificial subjects are assumed to make **uniform-random choices** from menus that are derived from a finite set of general alternatives.
+From these distributions one can then identify human subjects whose choice behavior cannot be distinguished from random behavior for a given level of statistical significance.
 This procedure can therefore provide a *power test* for the user's model-estimation and consistency-analysis computations on general datasets, as first suggested in [bronars87]_ for the case of budgetary datasets.

+Simulations on budgetaty datasets are not supported by Prest |version|.

 .. _direct-simulations: